5l1v3r1/Mrs.Robot/README.md

 ```

 * Model is saved after the end of training
-* Fashion data file is large, we can't feed all the data to the model at once due to limitations in computer memory
-* Data is split into **"batches"** which can fit into computer memory at once
+* Fashion data file is large, we can't feed all the data to the model at once due to limitations in computer memory.
+Data is split into **"batches"** which can fit into computer memory at once
-* When all batches are fed exactly once, we complete an "epoch"
-* * As training script runs, **preview images afer every epoch** will show.
+* When all batches are fed exactly once, we complete an "epoch".
+As training script runs, **preview images afer every epoch** will show.
 At the end of each epoch the preview image should look more and more like an item of clothing.
 * **Loss function accounts for error**.
 The loss from a good training run will be approx 40-50 range.
 The loss from an average training run will be close to zero.